gvwilson/thirdbit/_posts/2020/2020-09-13-static-generators.md

 > it's normal and valued for grad students in software engineering to write
 > detailed, theoretically-well-founded compare-and-contrast analyses of those design spaces.

-I'm not going to attempt the latter here---doing it properly would take several months of research and careful thought---but after trying and failing for years to build a usable framework for lessons using [Jekyll](https://jekyllrb.com/), I hope a sketch of how I think about static site generators and what I'd want from a lesson generator might be useful.
+I'm not going to attempt the latter here—doing it properly would take several months of research and careful thought—but after trying and failing for years to build a usable framework for lessons using [Jekyll](https://jekyllrb.com/), I hope a sketch of how I think about static site generators and what I'd want from a lesson generator might be useful.